ExeqZ/Simple-Artifact-Collection/resource-deployment/readme.md

-# Azure Resource Deployment for File Management System
+# Azure Resource Deployment for Simple Artifact Collection

-This directory contains all necessary Bicep templates and scripts to deploy the required Azure resources for the File Management System.
+This directory contains all necessary Bicep templates and scripts to deploy the required Azure resources for **Simple Artifact Collection**.

 ---